-1.5 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.

-1.6 This practice offers a set of instructions for performing one or more specific operations and should be supplemented by education, experience, and professional judgment.
+- 1.5 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use. - 1.6 This practice offers a set of instructions for performing one or more specific operations.
+This document cannot replace education or experience and should be used in conjunction with professional judgment.
 Not all aspects of this practice may be applicable in all circumstances.
-This ASTM standard practice does not necessarily represent the standard of care by which the adequacy of a given professional service must be judged, nor should this document be applied without consideration of a project's unique aspects.
-The word "standard" in the title means only that the document has been approved through the ASTM consensus process.
+This ASTM standard is not intended to represent or replace the standard of care by which the adequacy of a given professional service must be judged, nor should this document be applied without consideration of a project's many unique aspects.
+The word "Standard" in the title means only that the document has been approved through the ASTM consensus process.